TheUnknownThing/vscode-acmoj/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it are governed by the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior. _(Note: You'll need to add a CODE_OF_CONDUCT.md file, the Contributor Covenant is a good standard choice)_
+Please report unacceptable behavior.

 ## How Can I Contribute?